What Is Fibre Reinforced Concrete?

 Disadvantages Of Fibre Reinforced Concrete:

-2. The fibres should be uniformly distributed in concrete because they may not mix well and form lumps.
+- The fibers should be uniformly distributed in concrete because they may not mix well and form lumps.

-4. Mixing of fibres in large volumes could be tedious.
+- Mixing fibers in large volumes could be tedious.

 Also Read –

 - 25 Types Of Of Concrete Used In Construction

 - Types Of Building Materials Used In Construction